How Things Work

 A list of the working titles given to the original service stations.
 Spot the gaps in the pattern!

 Many modern A-road services have adopted a building which pre-dates the road network as we would recognise it.
 This page lists them.

 Motorway services originally sold promotional postcards - find the best of them here.

 A list of all the services with a 'secret exit', as well as information on what these things are and who can use them.

-A list of services which have played a significant role in a TV show (previously this information was spread out over all the trivia sections).
+A list of service areas which have played a significant role in a TV show.

-A list of services which have been reported to have caught fire.
+A list of service areas which have been reported to have caught fire.